Bintang444/Bintang444/README.md

 ## 🌟 Aspiring AI Engineer & Fresh Graduate

 I'm a **software engineering graduate** based in 🇮🇩 Bandung Barat, Indonesia.
-I build web apps, Android apps, and IoT systems — and currently diving deep into **Python and machine learning**.
+I build web apps, Android apps, and IoT systems — and currently diving deep into **Python Artificial Intelligence and Machine Learning**.
 I learn by doing: see something interesting, try to build it, fail, come back harder.

 > _"Curious enough to start.
 Stubborn enough to finish."_